mattermost/mattermost-plugin-jira/readme.md

 This plugin supports a two-way integration between Mattermost and Jira.
 Jira Core and Jira Software products, for Server, Data Center, and Cloud platforms are supported.
 It has been tested with versions 7 and 8.

-From v3.0 of this plugin, one Mattermost instance can use multiple Jira instances at once.
+For versions v3.0 and later of this plugin, support for multiple Jira instances is offered for Mattermost Enterprise Edition.
+Note that for versions v3.0.0 and v3.0.1 of this plugin, an E20 license is required to set up multiple Jira instances.

 Visit our [Jira Plugin Documentation](https://mattermost.gitbook.io/jira-plugin/) for guidance on installation, configuration, and usage.